-If you’re a foodie seeking a luxurious cruise experience, look no further than the Celebrity Solstice.
+If seeking great food and a luxurious cruise experience, look no further than the Celebrity Solstice.
 The Celebrity Solstice is just one of five Solstice-class ships offering culinary experiences in multiple restaurants to appease every palette.

 Like mainstream cruise lines, the Solstice has various dining options included in the cruise fare.
-However, you can choose to try one of their four specialty restaurants.
+However, Guests can try one of their four specialty restaurants.
 Alternatively, guests in aqua class or a suite, enjoy the exclusive venues of Blu and Luminae.

 Chef’s Table and Luminae feature signature dishes created by award-winning restaurateur Chef Daniel Boulud.

-In this review, you can discover what types of food you can expect on this Celebrity Cruises vessel, including menus.
+In this review, we share what to expect of the food on this Celebrity Cruises vessel, including menus.

 First Impressions Of Celebrity Solstice Dining